CiscoSE/basic_netprog_cases/README.md

 ## Installation

 To start using these demo use cases and scripts complete the following steps.
-The steps have been validated on macOS and linux subsystem for windows, use on windows may require additional steps that are not documented here.
+The steps have been validated on macOS and Windows subsystem for linux (WSL), use on windows may require additional steps that are not documented here.

 *Prerequisites*
 - Python3.7 installed